dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

 ## Example description

 This example configures a DA14531 device to be used for social distancing purposes.
 This Social Distancing Tag (SDT) is a reference software example that targets mainly, but not exclusively, wearable devices allowing its users to be warned in the case they do not comply with social distancing recommendations.
 In the COVID-19 pandemic context, the SDT users should not gather with a physical distance lower than 1.5m.
-The users in a professional environment should be warned they are not complying with the recommended physical distanciation.
+The users in a professional environment should be warned that they are not complying with the recommended physical distanciation.

 ## HW and SW configuration
 - This example runs on the DA14531 Bluetooth Smart SoC devices.
 - You will need to have at least two target devices to run the example.
 The DA14531 Smartbond daughterboard evaluation kit or the DA14531 Smartbond TINY module or the DA14531 USB kit can be used.
 - The DA145xx Pro Development Kit is needed for this example in order to print out the messages generated from the SW.
-Along with the motherboard the DA14531 Smartbond daughterboard evaluation kits or the DA14531 Smartbond TINY module can be used.
+Along with the motherboard, the DA14531 Smartbond daughterboard evaluation kits or the DA14531 Smartbond TINY module can be used.

 ### Hardware configuration for use with the DA14531 Smartbond TINY Module